KC-capstone/rockclimbingapp/README.md

   - generally tidied up

 Nick 8/23 notes:
-- got database to store submission -- need to connect to user
+- got database to store submission and should be connected to user and accessible through user_id.
+- Need to add testing/form validation and add more attributes to User model.
+- Let me know if you have issues pulling data for individual users.